 For U.S. federal income tax purposes, the Notes will be treated as "contingent payment debt instruments" ("CPDIs") subject to taxation under the "noncontingent bond method."
 Under the noncontingent bond method, U.S. Holders of the Notes will accrue original issue discount ("OID") over the term of the Notes based on the Notes' "comparable yield."
-As a result, U.S. holders that employ the cash method of tax accounting will be required to include OID with respect to their Notes in gross income each year, subject to the adjustments described below.
+As a result, U.S. holders that employ the cash method of tax accounting will be required to include OID with respect to their Notes in gross income each year without regard to the actual interest payments received.
 Therefore, a U.S. holder may recognize taxable OID in a taxable year in excess of actual interest received.